MrWhatZitToYaa/HPX_Benchmarks/README.md

 ### General Information:
 Performance measurements are performed on the qdr-partition.

-We did not repeat the performance tests on the rome-partition, because there are currently problems on this partition, which lead to program terminations.
+We did not repeat the performance tests on the rome-partition, because there are currently problems on this partition, which lead to program crashes.